Barbados’ national dish: Rotis

-If you have ever looked at a menu in Barbados the chances are you have seen the word “roti” mentioned on it somewhere.
-The dictionary definition suggests that a roti is an Indian flat bread, but in Barbados they are the national dish and so much more than that, they are stuffed.
+If you have ever looked at a menu in Barbados the chances are you have seen the word “rotis” mentioned on it somewhere.
+The dictionary definition suggests that a roti is an Indian flat bread, but in Barbados they are the national dish and so much more than that, they are stuffed and totally delicious.

-And what that stuffing consists of can vary greatly, but will always be warm and delicious.
+And what that stuffing consists of can vary greatly, but rotis will always be warm and delicious.

 You don’t need cutlery to eat them, they are the perfect snack to eat on the beach as they come wrapped and self contained.
 The prices do vary, obviously, and can range from a small one picked up from a petrol station at BDS$7 up to them being served as a dish in a restaurant at BDS$30.
 But the taste will always been amazing, especially when you eat them on the beach.